mdwikurniawan976/ecobyte/README.md

 - [Kue-kue](https://www.pexels.com/id-id/foto/kue-kue-47812/)

 ---
 ## **Introduction**
 **EcoByte** is a web platform designed to promote sustainable food practices.
 It encourages users to make the most of leftover ingredients by offering:
 - **Recipe recommendations** based on available leftovers.
 - **Nutritional information** calculated for each recipe.
 - A **personalized nutrition calculator** tailored to individual dietary needs.
+- A feature that adjusts recipe ingredients automatically based on user input and calculates the corresponding calorie count.

 By utilizing leftover ingredients, EcoByte helps users reduce food waste and adopt healthier eating habits.
 The platform also supports **dark mode**, allowing users to toggle between light and dark themes for better visual comfort.